+44 (0)113 34 33536

 - (Forthcoming) 'Urban peripheries' in A. Cooley, ed.
 A Companion to Roman Italy (Oxford: Blackwell).

-- (Forthcoming) 'Defining the city: the boundaries of Rome', in C. Holleran and A. Claridge, eds., A Companion to the City of Rome (Oxford: Blackwell).
+- (2013) 'Defining the city: the boundaries of Rome', in C. Holleran and A. Claridge, eds., A Companion to the City of Rome (Oxford: Blackwell).

 - (2013) 'The production centres: settlement hierarchies and spatial distribution' in M. Fulford and E. Durham, eds.
 Seeing Red: new economic and social perspectives on terra sigillata (London: Institute of Classical Studies).